ldeveloperl1985/gluu-gateway/gluu_flask_demo/README.md

 ![Non-Claim gathering](img/gg_none_claim_result.png)

-### Create Service, Route and Plugin for Non-Claim Gathering
+### Create Service, Route and Plugin for Claim Gathering
 #### Create Service
 The same as Non-Claim Gathering, but change Name and Host to: